ARMmbed/mbed-os-5-docs/docs/reference/configuration/mbed_targets.md

 If a target lists both `ARMC5` and `ARM` (or `ARMC6`) in `supported_toolchains`, the Arm Compiler 6.11 will be used when compiling with `ARM` option for `--toolchain`.

 <span class="notes">**Note:** Although you can specify `ARMC5` in `supported_toolchains` in `targets.json`, it's not a valid option for `--toolchain` when compiling using [Mbed CLI](../tools/developing-mbed-cli.html).
-Arm Compiler 6 is the default ARM toolchain for Mbed OS developmet.
+Arm Compiler 6 is the default Arm toolchain for Mbed OS development.
 Most Mbed OS platforms are already compatible with Arm Compiler 6.
 Some existing targets still supporting Arm Compiler 5 will be migrated to Arm Compiler 6 in the future.
 Please be aware that you must use Arm Compiler 6 for future development, and we will validate all code contributions to Mbed OS Arm Compiler 6.
 </span>

 #### default_toolchain